 How Do You Oxygenate a Fish Tank Without a Pump?

 You don’t necessarily need a separate air pump to aerate your tank via bubbles.
 Using a high-quality filter works just as well and is also essential for maintaining hygienic conditions in the fish tank.
-You can include a variety of plants in the tank, and they work wonderfully well in terms of improving air quality in the aquarium.
+You can include various plants in the tank, and they work wonderfully well in terms of improving air quality in the aquarium.

 Live plants, in particular, are an excellent source of oxygen for the thank inhabitants.
-You can even forego having to install an air pump in a fish tank as long as you have ample plants.
-You can also use other equipment such as spray bars to create agitate the water in the tank and ensure the tank is well-oxygenated at all times.
+You can even forego installing an air pump in a fish tank as long as you have ample plants.
+You can also use other equipment such as spray bars to agitate the water in the tank and ensure the tank is well-oxygenated.
 A decorative water wheel works well, too, if it is big enough.

 If you don’t want to use any device or air stone, you can switch to a wide and shallow tank to expose more surface area to the atmosphere, and you won’t have to worry about oxygenating the tank ever again.